groverlab/groverlab.github.io/_hnbfpr/2016-08-24-compass-card.markdown

 <img src="/assets/compass-card-backside.jpg">

-The silicon chip is visible in the gap between the antenna traces, but only barely.
+The silicon chip is visible in the gap between the antenna traces, and you can see four bulges in the antenna where the chip might make electrical contact with it.
+But I still can't see the surface of the chip.

 Time to remove the chip from the plastic sheet.
 After some careful poking and prodding with the tools I had available (the tweezers and toothpick from a swiss army knife), I had removed the chip and put it back on the microscope:

 <img src="/assets/compass-card-chip-2.jpg">

-The silicon's a bit worse for wear, but still not much to see here---this must be the side facing away from the antenna traces.
+The silicon's a bit worse for wear, but still not much to see here---this must be the side that was facing away from the antenna traces.
 So I carefully flipped over the chip and looked again:

 <img src="/assets/compass-card-chip-3.jpg">

-Yuck, the remnants of the epoxy blob!
+Yuck, the yellow remnants of the epoxy blob!
 But also something interesting on this side---a tiny bright square on the chip---maybe the connection between the chip and the antenna?
-After a little more tweezing and poking, the surface of the chip is visible:
+After a little more tweezing and poking, the surface of the chip is finally visible:

 <img src="/assets/compass-card-chip-4.jpg">